escapist21/multi_task_chatbot/README.md

 - File Search
   - Upload files in the UI.
 A vector store is created and attached as tool resources.
   - Assistant is created/updated with `{type: "file_search"}` and `vector_store_ids`.
+  - After a successful upload, the UI automatically enables File Search and switches the Task to "Chat with Document".
+  - Tip: You can manually change the Task at any time using the Task selector in the right panel.

 Sessions can be reset from the UI; this recreates assistant and thread and reattaches tools as needed.